 1. Healthcare Architecture - Healing buildings instead of hospitals

-What impact the built environment has on our mental and physical health is the question of this year's industry insight on healthy building.
-For a long time, the focus of healthcare buildings was exclusively on their functional conditions.
-It is now clear that healthcare architecture has positive effects on the physical and psychological healing process.
+This year's industry Insight Healthy Building gets to the bottom of what influence the built environment has on our mental and physical health.
+For a long time, the focus in healthcare buildings was solely on their functional conditions.
+It is now clear that Healthcare Architecture has positive effects on the physical and psychological healing process.
 At the Construction new health facilities are based on a holistic construction concept.
 Healing Architecture combines functionality with well-being.
 For example, the concept of preventive urbanism should help to convey a feeling of normalcy and thus prevent negative feelings such as loneliness and isolation.
 Not least because of the aging world population and the increase in mental illnesses, the design of adequate health locations is an important task for the future.

 2. Indoor Air Care - Better indoor air